A recent study showed that 71% of US workers would compromise on salary for the right benefits, company, culture, and career growth opportunities.

 - Allow them the freedom to contribute to developer communities they care about, like open source technology.
 The goal is to keep their passion burning, and one of the best ways to do that is to encourage learning and creativity.

-Could your company participate in a Hack Week?
-Some companies use Hack Weeks to give their developers ultimate freedom to work on what they’re truly passionate about.
+Could your company participate in Hack Week?
+Some companies use Hack Weeks to give their developers the ultimate freedom to work on what they’re truly passionate about.
 Dropbox does this each year and often rave about how it helps their team focus on big ideas.